ericoporto/agstoolbox/README.md

 - allow removing a downloaded Editor from hard drive
 - launching link to online AGS manual, and forums
 - detect AGS editors installed through other means (but not manage them)
+- see how much storage each AGS Editor is using.

 ## how it works